Skip to Main Content

 However, some e-journal publishers do not allow full-text access to articles using stable links, or sharing a stable link in a learning management system (i.e., D2L) or via other course-related materials may be prohibited.
 If you encounter an e-journal platform that does not allow use of stable links for integrating into your course content, you will need to access the article using the library's online catalog

-For example, you may see similar messages when attempting to use a stable link that doesn't allow full-text access or sharing in course content (see images below):
+For example, you may see the message below (or something similar) when attempting to use a stable link that doesn't allow full-text access or sharing in course content (see images below):

 Providing "Stable Links" when Stable Links Don't Allow Access